Login

 Flange Types

-Other flange types many engineers will encounter are the male and female, and tongue and groove types.
-Less common types include the orifice, expander, reducing, and long welding neck flange designs.
+Other types of flanges that engineers may encounter include the male and female and tongue and groove designs.
+Less prevalent types consist of the orifice, expander, reducing, and long welding neck flanges.

-Flange ends may be screwed, welded, or lapped (metal to metal contact) to their associated piping.
+Flange ends can be screwed, welded, or lapped (where metal comes into contact) with their corresponding piping.

-Are you enjoying this article so far?
-Then be sure to check out our Flange Fundamentals Video Course.
-The course has over five hours of video content, a 52 page colour illustrated handbook (this article is an extract from the handbook), a quiz, and you will receive a certificate of completion when you finish the course.
+Are you finding this article informative?
+Don’t forget to explore our Flange Fundamentals Video Course.
+This course offers over five hours of video content, a 52-page illustrated handbook (this article is an excerpt from that handbook), a quiz, and upon completion, you will earn a certificate.
 Enjoy!

 Flange Types Overview